table of contents

 Share this article:

-What Family Therapy for Alcohol Use Disorder Is
+What Family Therapy for Alcohol Use Disorder Involves

 Is family therapy the same as couples counseling?

-No, though they overlap in some situations.
-Couples therapy focuses on the relationship between two partners – communication, intimacy, conflict resolution.
-Family therapy for alcohol use disorder has a broader frame: it addresses how the family system as a whole has organized around alcohol, which includes but is not limited to the couple relationship.
-It also typically incorporates psychoeducation about alcohol use disorder as a clinical condition, which most couples therapy does not.
+No. Couples counseling addresses the relationship between two partners: communication, intimacy, and conflict resolution.
+Family therapy for alcohol use disorder has a wider frame, covering how the entire household organized around the drinking, and it typically includes psychoeducation about alcohol use disorder as a medical condition, which standard couples counseling does not.

-There is no single model of family therapy for alcohol use disorder.
-Clinical programs draw on several evidence-based approaches depending on the family’s configuration and the stage of treatment.
+No single model covers every family.
+Clinical programs draw on several evidence-based approaches depending on the family’s configuration and where the person is in treatment.

 Behavioral Couples Therapy

-Behavioral Couples Therapy (BCT) is one of the most rigorously researched approaches for alcohol use disorder in the context of an intimate partnership.
-It works by establishing a daily “recovery contract” – a brief structured interaction in which the person in recovery verbally commits to abstinence for that day, and the partner verbally acknowledges it without comment on the past or future.
-Research published through NIDA indicates BCT significantly reduces relapse rates compared to individual treatment alone, and also reduces domestic conflict and improves relationship satisfaction.
-BCT requires that the person in recovery is already engaged in treatment; it is not designed as a standalone first intervention.
+Behavioral Couples Therapy is among the more researched approaches for alcohol use disorder within an intimate partnership.
+It centers on a daily recovery contract: a brief exchange where the person in recovery states their commitment to abstinence for that day, and the partner acknowledges it without commenting on the past or the future.
+Clinical evidence associates this exchange with lower relapse rates and reduced domestic conflict compared with individual treatment alone.
+It assumes the person in recovery is already in treatment; it is not built as a first intervention.

 Family Systems Therapy

-Family systems therapy treats alcohol use disorder as a symptom that the entire family system has organized around, rather than as a problem located solely in one person.
-Sessions explore the roles each family member plays – the enabler, the hero, the scapegoat, the lost child – not to assign blame but to understand how those roles developed functionally and how to shift them.
-This approach is particularly useful when multiple family members are showing signs of stress-related behavioral changes, or when children are involved.
+Family systems therapy treats alcohol use disorder as a symptom the household organized around, rather than a problem contained in one person.
+Sessions map the roles each member settled into, not to assign blame but to see how those roles formed functionally and how they can shift.
+This approach earns its place when several family members show stress-related behavior changes at once, or when children are involved.

 Can family therapy start before the person enters treatment?

-One of the least-discussed realities of family therapy in alcohol treatment is that introducing it at the wrong point in the recovery process can add pressure that makes early relapse more likely, not less.
-This is not an argument against family therapy – it is an argument for sequencing it correctly.
+One of the least-discussed realities of family therapy for alcohol use disorder is that introducing it at the wrong point in treatment can raise the odds of early relapse instead of lowering them.
+That is not an argument against family therapy; it is an argument for sequencing it correctly.

 Do family members need their own individual therapy?